delvtech/council-kit/packages/council-deploy/README.md

 point for anyone looking to deploy their own version of Council.

 You might not need every contract provided by Council.
-Perhaps you don't need a GSC, or a Treasury, or a specific Voting Vault.
+Perhaps you don't need a GSC, Treasury, or a specific Voting Vault.
 You might already have a voting token and don't need to deploy the one provided here.
 We intend to make this customization process easy with different Recipes for common deployment cases.